-What people often forget is that this ‘introduction’ could be split up into an enticing paragraph that is located above your list of products and continued right below the list.
-This, of course, depends on the theme you’re using for your shop (or your development skills).
-Google seems to prefer at least some kind of textual introduction above your products list.
-But please feel free to elaborate (a lot) below that list.
-In the introduction, you should also include links to other sections of your website.
-That can be related shop categories pages or specific landing pages.
+Google prefers a textual piece of content on your products list.
+But please feel free to elaborate below that list.
+In the introduction, you could also include links to other sections of your website.
+That can be related shop categories pages or specific landing pages that explain more about your products.
 Anything to make your visitors and Google find the right products.

-List all your categories
+Make your categories available

 Moleskine incorporated the main categories in the main menu of their shop.
 On click, there is also a subcategory list, as you can see on the left in the image above.